rondagdag/aframe-presentation/content.md

 <!-- .slide: data-background="media/img/standard-components.png" data-background-size="contain" -->

 <!-- NOTES -->
-- Components that ship with A-Frame
+- These are some components that ship with A-Frame
-- Bare bones, allow ecosystem to enable features
+- A-Frame is fully extensible at its core so...

 ---

 <!-- .slide: data-background="media/img/community-components.png" data-background-size="contain" -->

 <!-- NOTES -->
-- Components built by the community and ecosystem
+- Community has filled the ecosystem with tons of components
-- Developers enabling others
-- Components can be consumed without programming knowledge
+- Components can do whatever they want, have full access to three.js and Web APIs
+- The component ecosystem the lifeblood of A-Frame
+- Physics, leap motion, particle systems, audio visualizations, oceans
+- Drop these components as script tags and use them straight from HTML
+- Advanced developers empowering other developers
+- Working on collecting these components...

 ---